 - Schools with a K-12th grade Free and Reduced Lunch rate of 75 percent or higher;

 - High schools serving grades 9-12 with dropout rates higher than the state average or graduation/completion rates lower than the state average; or K-12 schools with chronic absenteeism rates higher than the state average;

 - Fifth-day programs for school districts and schools who have a four-day school week; and

 - Programs prioritizing highly mobile youth* or other disadvantaged, marginalized, and/or historically underserved youth in their proposed 21st CCLC program(s).

-To help potential applicants evaluate their capacity to apply for Cohort X, CDE has created the Readiness Assessment Tool.
+To help potential applicants evaluate their capacity to apply for future cohorts, CDE has created the Readiness Assessment Tool.

 All applicants are encouraged to complete this tool prior to applying for 21st CCLC grant funds.
 However, this self-assessment is to be used by potential applicants internally and will not be submitted to CDE as part of the application submission or process.
 CDE will not use this completed tool as part of the review process in consideration of awarding funds to applicants.

 Available Technical Assistance